 Users can also control how aggressively they want to merge BNG maps and NGS contigs to generate the hybrid scaffolds.
 The parameters "merge\Tvalue" and "pairmerge" in the subsection "mergeNGS\BN" in either "hybridscaffold1" or "hybridScaffold2" section determine how aggressively the BNG maps and NGS contigs are merged to generate the single-enzyme hybrid scaffolds.
-The parameter "twoEnzymeMergeT" in the "TGH" section control how stringent the NGS-hybrid alignment needs to be for the pipeline to merge two single-enzyme hybrid scaffolds.
-Higher values in "merge\Tvalue" and "twoEnzymeMergeT", or a smaller value in "pairmerge" means the pipeline will be more aggressive in merging the maps, but this might also increase the number of chimeric joins in the final scaffolds.
+The parameter "twoEnzymeMergeT" in the "TGH" section controls how stringent the NGS-hybrid alignment needs to be for the pipeline to merge two single-enzyme hybrid scaffolds into a two-enzyme hybrid scaffolds.
+Higher values in "merge\Tvalue" and "twoEnzymeMergeT," or a smaller value in "pairmerge" means the pipeline will be more aggressive in merging the maps, but this might also increase the number of chimeric joins in the final scaffolds.